navicore/cem3/docs/GLOSSARY.md

 **History:** The term comes from Forth, where Charles Moore conceived of programming as extending a language.
 In Forth, you build up a "dictionary" of words - starting with primitives and defining new words in terms of existing ones.
 Moore saw programming as fundamentally linguistic: you're not writing instructions for a machine, you're teaching the machine new vocabulary.
 This philosophy influenced Seq's design.

-**Contrast with mainstream:** Same as "function," "method," or "procedure" in other languages.
-Seq uses "word" to honor the Forth tradition and because it emphasizes the linguistic nature of concatenative programming.
+**In other languages:** Equivalent to "function," "method," or "procedure."
+Seq uses "word" to honor the Forth tradition and because it emphasizes the linguistic nature of concatenative programming - a program is a sentence of words.

 ---